Ganoderma: Phylogeny

 With the rise of molecular phylogenies in the late 20th century, species concept hypotheses were tested to determine the relatedness amongst the nuanced morphological variabilities of the laccate Ganoderma taxa.
 In 1995, Moncalvo et al constructed a phylogeny of the rDNA, which was the universally accepted locus at that time, and found five major clades of the laccate species amongst the 29 isolates tested.
 It turned out that G. lucidum was not a monophyletic species, and further work needed to be done to clarify this taxonomic problem.
-They also found that G. resinaceum from Europe, and the North American G. lucidum', which Adaskaveg and Gilbertson found to be biologically compatible in vitro, did not cluster together.Adaskaveg, J. E., and Gilbertson, R. L. 1986.
-Cultural studies and genetics of sexuality of Ganoderma lucidum and G. tsugae in relation to the taxonomy of the G. lucidum complex.
-Mycologia:694-705.
+They also found that G. resinaceum from Europe, and the North American 'G. lucidum', which Adaskaveg and Gilbertson found to be biologically compatible in vitro, did not cluster together.
 Moncalvo et al. reject biological species complexes as a sole tool to distinguish a taxon, and suggested using a combination between biological and phylogenetic species concepts to define unique Ganoderma taxa.

 In 1905, American mycologist William Murrill delineated the genus Tomophagus to accommodate the single species G. colossus (then known as Polyporus colossus) which had distinctive morphological features that did not fit in with the other species.
 Historically, however, Tomophagus has generally been regarded as a synonym for Ganoderma.
 Nearly a century later, phylogenetic analyses vindicated Murrill's original placement, as it has shown to be a taxonomically distinct appropriate genus.